Signature of 2HDM at Higgs Factories: Numerical results and discussions

 \section{Numerical results and discussions}

-In this section, we describe in detail the numerical results that are obtained from the analysis of the processes {$e^+ e^- \rightarrow Z +h/H$ }at one loop level in the SM and 2HDM.
-Basically, we concern with the following two quantities: the ratio of the weak corrections and the ratio of the full one loop corrections (including real emissions) to the leading order results are shown.
-The ratio of the weak corrections is defined as:
+Below we present the numerical results that are obtained from the analysis of the processes $e^+ e^- \rightarrow Z +h/H$ at the one-loop level in both the SM and the 2HDM.
+We focus on the following two quantities: the ratio of the weak correction $\delta^{\mbox{1,weak}}$ and the ratio of the full one-loop corrections (including real emissions) to the leading order results $\delta^1$. \footnote{In the QED part, the extra photon can only attach to an initial electron pair in this process either in the SM or in the 2HDM.
+Thus $\delta^{\mbox{1,QED}}$ should be the same in both SM and 2HDM results. }

-where {$\sigma^{weak}$ denotes the 1-loop weak corrections} and $\sigma^{(0)}$ is the tree-level contribution of the SM and the 2HDM, respectively.
-The ratio of the full next-to-leading order results is defined as: